In this article:

 7. Get rid of lice

 Apply anti-lice shampoos and creams such as those containing 1,2-Octanediol.
-This ingredient inhibits the louse’s ability to retain water, thus killing it of dehydration.
+This ingredient inhibits the louse’s ability to retain water, thus killing it from dehydration.
 (6) To prevent lice infestation, refrain from sharing hats or combs with people who have lice.

 8. Stay hydrated